 - Faster and less centralized decision making: This exerts extreme pressure on traditional legal and compliance controls and risk management practices.

 - Changing sources of corporate value: Data rights, customer trust and networks are increasingly valuable assets that need legal safeguards.

 - A reliance on customers’ trust and data: This demands new models of information governance.

 Gartner suggests the following key changes for legal departments to get “digital-ready”:

-- Build rapid-response capabilities: The legal departments need to build self-service capabilities and tools respond quickly and at scale to legal inquiries.
+- Build rapid-response capabilities: Legal departments need to build self-service capabilities and tools respond quickly and at scale to legal inquiries.

-- Develop digital skills: Legal department need to mentally shift away from traditional legal duties toward a digital delivery approach that focuses on needs-based skill identification and on-the-job expertise transfer.
+- Develop digital skills: Legal departments need to mentally shift away from traditional legal duties toward a digital delivery approach that focuses on needs-based skill identification and on-the-job expertise transfer.

 - Clarify stakeholder roles: Legal departments should clarify roles and decision rights and remove unnecessary points of involvement to streamline implementation and decision-making.

 - Design “fit for business” information governance: Only very few legal departments have created agile, authoritative and consistent innovation models.